System requirements and other deployment considerations for indexer clusters

 The synchronization method you use depends on your specific set of machines.
 Consult the system documentation for the particular machines and operating systems on which you are running Splunk Enterprise.
 For most environments, Network Time Protocol (NTP) is the best approach.

 When determining storage requirements for your clustered indexes, you need to consider the increased capacity, across the set of peer nodes, necessary to handle the multiple copies of data.

 It is strongly recommended that you provision all peer nodes to use the same amount of disk storage.

 Clusters use the usual settings for managing index storage, as described in "Configure index storage".

 Determine your storage requirements

 It is important to ensure you have enough disk space to accommodate the volume of data your peer nodes will be processing.
-For a general discussion of Splunk Enterprise data volume and how to estimate your storage needs, refer to "Estimating your storage requirements" in the Installation Manual.
+For a general discussion of Splunk Enterprise data volume and how to estimate your storage needs, refer to "Estimating your storage requirements" in the Capacity Planning Manual.
 That topic provides information on how to estimate storage for non-clustered indexers, so you need to supplement its guidelines to account for the extra copies of data that a cluster stores.